Jewels of Arbella Stuart: Jewels of Margaret Douglas in 1590

+Spanish gifts

+Arbella sent a New Year's Day gift to Robert Cecil in 1604, which she described as a "trifle".
+Cecil reciprocated by sending a "fair pair of bracelets" to her at Hampton Court.

+Philip III of Spain decided to give Arbella a jewel of considerable value at the time of the signing of the Treaty of London in 1604.
+The gift would be given in the name of the Duchess of Frias.
+The gift of jewels to Arbella was recommended to Juan Fernández de Velasco y Tovar, 5th Duke of Frías, known as the Constable of Castile, by the ambassador, Juan de Tassis, 1st Count of Villamediana, and they bought 72 or 76 gold buttons set with diamonds, worth 4,752 ducats.
+In 1607, the Spanish diplomat Pedro de Zúñiga noted that Arbella's jewels were not of great value.

 February 1608

-Philip III of Spain decided to give Arbella a jewel of considerable value at the time of the signing of the Treaty of London in 1604.
-The gift would given in the name of the Duchess of Frias.
-In 1607, the Spanish diplomat Pedro de Zúñiga noted that her jewels were not of great value.

 Bess of Hardwick's jewellery inventories mention a pearl embroidered piece of lace for a veil (a cornet) given to Arbella.
 Bess eventually cancelled a bequest in her will which left her own jewels and two gold sable heads set with precious stones to her granddaughter Arbella.

 The Earl of Bothwell gave Arbella's jewels to James VI and he seems (eventually) to have returned them to the family.
 They may appear in a list of jewels delivered to Arbella at Hardwick Hall by Lord Cavendish after the death of Bess of Hardwick on 22 February 1607/8.
 This schedule, now held by Derbyshire Record Office, signed by Arbella, presumably represents jewels formerly in the custody of Bess of Hardwick for Arbella, and includes: